What Is This Course?

 The course includes practical strategies to be applied to everyday personal and work life.
 The course takes at minimum a week to complete to allow for independent work involving practice of the strategies (two Practice Assignments).
 You will have one month to complete the course once initiated.
 After completing the online course content, and once you have practiced these strategies independently, you are eligible to complete the final piece of the course.
 The documentation of your independent participation will make you eligible for your Course Certificate.

-Please use Google Chrome instead of Internet Explorer or Firefox for best course experience.
+Please use Google Chrome or Modzilla Firefox instead of Internet Explorer for best course experience.
 See FAQ for more info.

 Who Should Participate?

 Healthcare providers in inpatient, outpatient, crisis and community health, including Nursing (RN, LPN, MA, CNA); Therapists (e.g., Marriage & Family Therapists, Mental Health Counselors, Psychologists, Psychiatrists, Social Workers); Providers (NP: ARNP or DNP, PA, MD, DO, ND), Peer Support Specialists, Crisis Response and other relevant health/behavioral health care staff.
 You do not have to be a service provider.
 Those who struggle with mental health and substances, and their loved ones, are also welcome to take the course.

 At the end of this course, participants will be able to:

 - Differentiate DBT Skills introduced (e.g., Opposite Action or Paced Breathing)